electron/electron/docs/api/remote.md

 ## Remote objects

-Each object (including function) returned by `remote` module represents an object in browser process (we call it remote object or remote function), when you invoke methods of a remote object, or call a remote function, or even create a new object with the remote constructor (function), you are actually sending synchronous inter-process messages.
+Each object (including functions) returned by the `remote` module represents an object in the browser process (we call it a remote object or remote function).
+When you invoke methods of a remote object, call a remote function, or create a new object with the remote constructor (function), you are actually sending synchronous inter-process messages.

-In the example above, both `BrowserWindow` and `win` were remote objects.
-And `new BrowserWindow` didn't create a `BrowserWindow` object in renderer process, instead it created a `BrowserWindow` object in browser process, and returned the corresponding remote object in renderer process, namely the `win` object.
+In the example above, both `BrowserWindow` and `win` were remote objects and `new BrowserWindow` didn't create a `BrowserWindow` object in the renderer process.
+Instead, it created a `BrowserWindow` object in the browser process and returned the corresponding remote object in the renderer process, namely the `win` object.

 ## Lifetime of remote objects

-Atom-shell makes sure that as long as the remote object in renderer process lives (in other words, has not been garbage collected), the corresponding object in browser process would never be released.
-And when the remote object has been garbage collected, the corresponding object in browser process would be dereferenced.
+Atom-shell makes sure that as long as the remote object in the renderer process lives (in other words, has not been garbage collected), the corresponding object in the browser process would never be released.
+When the remote object has been garbage collected, the corresponding object in the browser process would be dereferenced.

-But it also means that, if the remote object is leaked in renderer process, like being stored in a map but never got freed, the corresponding object in browser process would also be leaked too.
-So you should be very careful not to leak remote objects.
+If the remote object is leaked in renderer process (e.g. stored in a map but never freed), the corresponding object in the browser process would also be leaked, so you should be very careful not to leak remote objects.

 Primary value types like strings and numbers, however, are sent by copy.

 ## Passing callbacks to browser

-Some APIs in browser process accepts callbacks, and it would be attempting to pass callbacks when calling a remote function.
-Yes `remote` module does support doing this, but you should also be extremely careful on this.
+Some APIs in the browser process accept callbacks, and it would be attempting to pass callbacks when calling a remote function.
+The `remote` module does support doing this, but you should also be extremely careful with this.

-First, in order to avoid dead locks, the callbacks passed to browser process would be called asynchronously, so you should not expect the browser process to get the return value of the passed callbacks.
+First, in order to avoid deadlocks, the callbacks passed to the browser process are called asynchronously, so you should not expect the browser process to get the return value of the passed callbacks.

-Second, the callbacks passed to browser process would not get released automatically after they were called, instead they would persistent until the browser process garbage collected them.
+Second, the callbacks passed to the browser process will not get released automatically after they are called.
+Instead, they will persistent until the browser process garbage-collects them.

-For example, following code seems innocent at first glance, It installed a callback for the `close` event on a remote object:
+For example, the following code seems innocent at first glance.
+It installs a callback for the `close` event on a remote object:

 ```javascript